Reid Castle in Spring seen through branches of tree

 30 hours of teacher participation.

-Normally scheduled for five consecutive six-hour virtual sessions from 8:30-3:30.
+Normally scheduled for five consecutive six-hour virtual sessions from 8:30-3:30 but can sometimes be scheduled spread out over several weeks.

-The agreement can be processed through BOCES to facilitate CO-SER Aid for a cohort of up to 24 for a flat fee.
+The agreement can be processed through BOCES to facilitate CO-SER Aid.

-Participants who successfully complete the course receive a certificate of course completion from the Orton-Gillingham Fellow.
+Participants who successfully complete this training receive a certificate of course completion from the Orton-Gillingham Fellow (but are not "certified" with the Academy until they complete the practicum and apply).

 Requirements